Overview of Banks in China

 Moody’s outlook for 2021 rates the Chinese banking system as negative, as banks, asset managers, and leasing companies continue to face significant pressure and risks in the coming year.
 Specifically, Chinese banks will remain at risk of new non-performing loan (NPL) formation, with their credit costs staying high and, in turn, weakening their profitability and capacity to generate capital

-For anyone considering a career in banking in China, thE FOLLOWING list of top banks in China is a helpful guide on where to start.
+For anyone considering a career in banking in China, the folowing list of top banks in China is a helpful guide on where to start.
 To learn more, see our list of financial institutions.

 Industrial and Commercial Bank of China (ICBC)